FrankHJCuypers/gaai/README.md

 *Gaai* is only tested on a the phone versus Nexxtender Home/Mobile versions as indicated in section [Supported Android versions and Nexxtender Home firmware versions](#supported-android-versions-and-nexxtender-homemobile-firmware-versions)

-At this point *Gaai* should be considered an beta app,.
+At this point *Gaai* can be considered a stable release.
-It is currently not tested on sufficient combinations, so please expect to spend some debugging time.
+It is currently tested on a small set of combinations, but not all.
+This gives some level of confidence that it will work on most combinations, but there is no guarantee that it will work on all of them.
 If despite the preceding warnings, you decide to use *Gaai*, that is on your own responsibility.
 But we will do our best to help you.